gkoulouras/Nullomers-Assessor/sample_files/README.md

 # Important note:

-The files on this directory are provided as dummy records for testing purposes.
+The files on this directory are provided for testing purposes.

 *Mycoplasma genitalium* has **no** significant results regardless selected statistical correction method. *Pseudomonas fluorescens* presents significant